btorpey/btorpey.github.io/content/static-omama.md

 Not to be outdone, clang-tidy is doing some kind of flow analysis that allows it to catch this one:

-> "mama/c_cpp/src/c/queue.c:778","warning: Use of memory after it is freed"Here's a snip of the code that clang-tidy is complaining about:
+> \[mama/c_cpp/src/c/queue.c:778]: warning: Use of memory after it is freedHere's a snip of the code that clang-tidy is complaining about:

 ~~~ c
 651 mama_status652 mamaQueue_destroy (mamaQueue queue)653 {654     mamaQueueImpl* impl = (mamaQueueImpl*)queue;655     mama_status    status = MAMA_STATUS_OK;...
 776         free (impl);777778         mama_log (MAMA_LOG_LEVEL_FINEST, "Leaving mamaQueue_destroy for queue 0x%X.", queue);779         status = MAMA_STATUS_OK;780     }781782    return status;783 }